Aviemore Medical Practice

 Emergency Prescription Requests

-If you are visiting the area and require a supply of your usual medication, please see the information below:
+If you are visiting the area and require a supply of your usual medication, it is not usually necessary for you to register with the local GP surgery.
+Please see the information below.

-Report to the local Community Pharmacy.
-An emergency supply may be issued to a maximum of one full repeat cycle at the Pharmacist’s discretion.
-The Pharmacist may ask you to contact your regular GP surgery to confirm your details.
+Scottish Resident: report to any Community Pharmacy in Scotland.
+An emergency supply may be issued for up to 30 days duration at the Pharmacist’s discretion.
+The Pharmacist may ask your permission to access your prescription details electronically.
+Alternatively, the Pharmacist may ask YOU to contact your regular GP surgery to request a prescription be scanned and emailed to the Community Pharmacy.
 There will be no charge for this service.

 If you need to see a doctor or nurse whilst on holiday, then we prefer you to phone us on 01479 810258.
 As with most medical practices, we would urge you to make contact with us as soon as possible on the day you feel you need attention if at all possible.
 The later in the day you contact us, the harder it is for us to offer you an appointment!